Sohatyn/MateriAppsLive/README.md

-Branch for MachKKR Debian package
+Branch for AkaiKKR Debian package